-Items/packages that may be stored in the ISMSF yard area shall be stacked one high and will be handled in accordance with proper accepted rigging and handling practices.
+Items/packages that may be stored in the ISWSF yard area shall not be stacked and will be handled in accordance with proper accepted rigging and handling practices.

 2.4.3 Removal of Packages

 When a package is removed for shipment, the reverse of the procedure described in the previous section will be followed.